-Why Grass Dies Under Shade Trees
+Why Does Grass Die Under Shade Trees?

 Customers come into our stores every fall and ask, “Why does my grass keep dying under my shade tree?”
 It’s always the same story, “My grass looked great after I overseeded last fall.
 It looked amazing in the spring but died out during the summer.”
 So the short answer is that trees are bullies.

-It’s Not Just About Sunlight
+Growing Grass Under Trees, It’s Not All About Sunlight

 What would seem to be the most apparent resource in short supply would be sunlight; however, the area under the tree can be shady, but it is rarely too shady to sustain turf.
 So what is happening under the tree is that the tree will out-compete the turf grasses for resources necessary for a healthy life.
 The most significant shortage is water.
 Imagine how much water it takes to support a full-grown tree having several acres of leaf surface from which water evaporates.

-Trees are a Giant Drinking Straw
+Trees are Like Giant Drinking Straws

 Trees draw up water from roots through a process of transpiration.
 Transpiration is water evaporation through the leaves.
 This evaporation creates negative water pressure and works much like a drinking straw using the tree’s xylem to draw water upward from the roots into the tree and, eventually, to the leaves.